Singapore Revises PR Scheme: Courting Investments

 The government has made changes to its Global Investor Program (GIP) to make it easier for foreign investors and entrepreneurs to attain permanent residence (PR).

 The GIP was introduced in 2004 and is administered by Contact Singapore, a government agency whose function is to attract investors from all over the world to invest, work, and live in Singapore.
 Through this program, foreigners who invest at least S$2.5 million (US$1.79 million) can apply for PR.

 Under the new changes, the government has set new criteria for GIP applicants.
 Next-generation business owners, founders of fast-growing companies, and ultra-high net worth individuals who want to set up a family office in Singapore can now qualify for PR status.
 Currently, only established entrepreneurs are eligible to apply for PR under GIP.

 After applicants have passed these criteria, they must choose the form of their investment in Singapore.
-These are investing in a new or existing business entity in the country, investing in a GIP-approved fund, or invest in a new or existing Singapore-based, single-family office.Through these latest updates, the country is hoping to attract high-value companies that could provide job opportunities that reflect the changing needs of Singapore’s employment landscape, with professionals, managers, executives, and technicians set to make up two-thirds of the workforce by 2030.
+These are investing in a new or existing business entity in the country, investing in a GIP-approved fund, or invest in a new or existing Singapore-based, single-family office.employment landscape, with professionals, managers, executives, and technicians set to make up two-thirds of the workforce by 2030.

 Investors should seek the help of registered local advisors to better understand how they can benefit from these recent developments.